 How to cut:

-It is important to cut Denver steak against the grain.
-This will give you the most tender steak bites.
-The grain refers to the muscle fibres in the meal.
-Look for the muscle fibres and cut in the opposite direction.
-Cutting through these fibbers helps make the meat even more tender and less chewy or tough.
+For maximum tenderness it is important to cut Denver steak against the grain to get the most flavorful steak possible.
+This will give you the most tender steak bites and most delicious cut of beef.
+The grain refers to the muscle fibers in the meal.
+Look for the muscle fibres and cut in the opposite direction of the grain or the different direction of the grain.
+Cutting through these fibers helps make the meat even more tender and less chewy or tough.

 How to serve: